 Apple Inc., which is fighting Eastman Kodak Co.
-(EKDKQ) over ownership of patents, argued a federal judge should transfer a Kodak lawsuit against the iPhone-maker out of bankruptcy court.
+(EKDKQ:US) over ownership of patents, argued a federal judge should transfer a Kodak lawsuit against the iPhone-maker out of bankruptcy court.

 Apple told U.S. District Judge George Daniels at a court hearing today in Manhattan that Kodak’s complaint over patent ownership should be considered in federal district court.